Using Financial Aid and Other Funding Sources

 Private/Alternative Loans

-Private/Alternative Loans are also an option for students who are not awarded enough federal financial aid to cover the entire program cost.
+Private/Alternative Loans are also an option for students who are not awarded enough financial aid to cover the entire program cost.

 Steps for Using Financial Aid for Study Abroad

-After the Financial Aid and Scholarships office (FAS) receives your budget, you must contact their office and complete any materials needed to request additional financial aid.
-You are not guaranteed to be eligible for enough federal financial aid to pay all costs associated with your study abroad program so it is important to look into alternate funding sources with FAS ScholarshipsKU Endowment LoansPrivate/Alternative Loans.
+After the Financial Aid and Scholarships office (FAS) receives the budget for your study abroad program from SAGE, you must contact their office and complete any materials needed to request additional financial aid.
+You are not guaranteed to be eligible for enough federal financial aid to pay all costs associated with your study abroad program so it is important to look into alternate funding sources with FAS Scholarships, KU Endowment Loans, or Private/Alternative Loans.
 NOTE: DO NOT commit to a study abroad program until you have secured enough financial aid and know that you can cover all costs associated with the program.

 Once your aid is posted on your KU Enroll & Pay account, accept it and complete any promissory notes for loans.
 When you’ve secured enough aid to cover all costs of the program, you can commit to your study abroad program by signing the Financial Contract with SAGE.
-After committing to your KU study abroad program fees will be posted to your KU Enroll & Pay account according to the billing cycle.
+After committing to your KU study abroad program, fees will be posted to your KU Enroll & Pay account according to the billing cycle.
 See Billing for more information.
 In order for your aid to transfer, you must also enroll in the designated course(s) for your study abroad program on Enroll & Pay.

 We highly recommend setting up Direct Deposit so that excess financial aid is disbursed directly into your bank account.